“We need to do some serious marketing, but where do we even begin? How do we ramp up for rapid growth?”

 Your First Marketing Hire

-We strongly recommend that B2B software and technology companies consider a marketing as a service program instead of hiring a junior marketer to “take care of marketing.”
+We strongly recommend that companies consider a marketing as a service program instead of hiring a junior marketer to “take care of marketing.”
 Early marketing implementations typically require wildly divergent skill sets – go to market, messaging and branding strategy, identity design, web development, marketing technology deployment, community building, etc. Our MaaS team approach provides access to senior marketing strategists and subject matter specialists plus the cost savings of junior team members and shared tools and training.
 When your marketing needs are changing rapidly, it can be very stressful and inefficient for one person to manage all of them.

 Supporting a One-Man/One-Woman Band